HamzaElshakankiri/LifeSourceBloodBankWebsite/README.md

   git clone https://github.com/HamzaElshakankiri/LifeSourceBloodBankWebsite.git

 ```
-- Go to our reposatory path using the foolwoing command:
+- Go to our reposatory path using the following command:

 ```bash
   cd LifeSourceBloodBankWebsite
   ```
--  Create a virtual environment using the follwoing command:
+-  Create a virtual environment using the following command:
 ```bash
 python -m venv env
 ````
-- Install the requirments using the follwoing command:
+- Install the requirments using the following command:
 ```bash
 pip install -r requirements.txt
 ```
-- Create a and admin account using using the follwoing command:
+- Create a and admin account using using the following command:

 ```bash
 python manage.py createsuperuser